 Although the anterior approach has been in use to some degree since the 1980s, new instrumentation allowing it to be performed using smaller incisions has made it increasingly sought after nowadays.

-Your knee or hip replacement surgery day by day guide
+Minimally invasive knee and hip replacement surgery day by day guide

 Herein we present you with an example of your orthopaedic surgery medical experience: